Murdism/turtlebot4-navigation-testing/README.md

 ### Sequential Testing (Without Restarting Simulation)

-After your initial test is running, open a new terminal and run additional tests:
+After running your initial test via the launch file, you can run additional tests using just the node without restarting the entire simulation environment:

 ```bash
 # Open new container terminal